 Sleeps: 2 Persons

-Pros: Lightweight.
+Pros: Very Lightweight.
 Weather protected inner door.
-Fast setup time.
 Can hold snow loads.
+Room for taller people.
+Best in class bomber two pole design.

 2, 3, 4 Persons